jackxripper/web-chat-modified/README.md

 Project Overview

 This project is an upgraded version of the original code from https://github.com/m1k1o/chat.
-The initial implementation contained several bugs and performance issues, which have now been addressed through a complete rewrite.
+The initial implementation had performance issues, which have now been addressed through a complete rewrite.
 Key Enhancements:

     Code Refactor: The entire codebase has been rewritten to improve stability, performance, and maintainability.